I love Kefalonia sign.

 Driving in Kefalonia

-Offering a mix of beautiful scenery and quicky roads, driving in Kefalonia is something that all drivers heading to the island should be prepared for.
+Offering a mix of beautiful scenery and winding roads, driving in Kefalonia is something that all drivers heading to the island should be prepared for.

 Roads range from smooth and well-maintained coastal streets to narrow mountain passes with sharp bends and steep drop-offs.

-Many of the rural roads have a single track, where you will need to pull over for others to pass.
+Many rural roads are effectively single-track, where you will need to pull over for others to pass.

 The smaller villages often have roads in poor condition, with many potholes and loose gravel – so be careful and drive at slower speeds if necessary.